 We are fortunate enough to get to spend a lot of time chatting with customers and other organizations that are interested in continuous improvement about how they approach the need for constant positive change.

-Many techniques that are used in the Lean and Six Sigma management approaches come up during these conversations, but one which seems to be less understood than many others is Hoshin Kanri.
+Many techniques that are used in the Lean and Six Sigma management approaches come up during these conversations, but one that seems to be less understood than many others is Hoshin Kanri.

 What is Hoshin Kanri?